 - 1 tbsp fresh Ginger grated or minced (about 1 inch of ginger)

 - 1/4 cup Green Onions white and green parts, sliced, plus more for garnish

 - 1 tbs Arrowroot Powder can also use Tapioca Starch or Cassava Flour

 - Add all of the ingredients into a slow cooker except for the arrowroot powder and the ones listed under "For serving."
 Give it a good stir.
 (If you want to freeze it for later, do so at this time by putting into a freezer-safe container or bag for up to 3 months).

 - Cover and cook on low for 6-7 hours. (see my note above about size of your slow cooker)

-- (Time saving option - if you don't have the extra 30 minutes, after the 6-7 hours are up, remove the beef with a slotted spoon and put in a large bowl.
+- Remove lid and take out 1 cup of liquid and put into a bowl.
+Add the arrowroot powder to the bowl and whisk until smooth.
+Put back in the slow cooker and mix it all again.
+Put the cover back on the slow cooker and cook for 30 more minutes.
+NOTE: You can also quickly just thicken the sauce on the stove: Remove the beef with a slotted spoon and put in a large bowl.
 Pour the liquid from the slow cooker into a sauce pan and add the arrowroot powder.
-Whisk until smooth, and then cook over a medium flame until slightly thickened.
+Whisk until smooth, and then cook over a medium heat until slightly thickened.
 Then mix with the beef and serve.
-This option only takes 10 min).
+This option only takes 10 min.